Naereen/web-sphinx/top10.en.rst

 My 10 favorite meal around the world
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Vegetarian biryani** in India (especially Hyderabad where I lived in 2014/15, which is often considered as the capital of biryani!) ;
+- **Vegetarian biryani** in India (especially Hyderabad where I lived in 2014/15, which is often considered as the capital of biryani in India!) ;
 - **Cheese fondue** in Switzerland!
 Even if we eat this meal a lot in France, it's from Switzerland!
 - **Pizza** in Italy!
 Especially this or that kind, no I'm just kidding I love all pizzas!
 - **Vegetarian burgers**, for example I had the best burger of my life in Madrid in Spain in 2018 ;